puppetlabs/puppet-docs/source/pe/3.0/orchestration_config.markdown

 - scaling activemq servers? classes to apply, vars to set, etc.

+In order to support PE agent nodes that are not necessarily MCollective nodes (network devices for example), we've added two new console groups that are managed by the `/etc/cron.d/default-add-all-nodes` rake tasks.

+The change in behavior is as follows:

+ 1. The cron job no longer adds the `pe_mcollective` class to the default group.
+ 2. The cron job creates the `mcollective` and `no mcollective` groups if they don't exist.
+ 3. The cron job adds the `pe_mcollective` class to the `mcollective` group.
+ 4. All nodes are added to the `mcollective` group unless they're in the `no mcollective` group.

+In order to prevent a PE node from receiving the mcollective configuration the user should add the node to the `no mcollective` group.
+The node will then stop receiving the `pe_mcollective` classification.
+This applies to device nodes and "normal" nodes.

 *Stuff from old configuring pages:*

 Tuning the ActiveMQ Heap Size